Skip to main content

 With On-Path Telemetry, described in the Network Telemetry Framework

-[RFC9232] and applied in In-situ OAM [I-D.ietf-ippm-ioam-deployment]
+[RFC9232] and applied in In Situ Operations, Administration, and

-and Alternate Marking Deployment Framework
+Maintenance (IOAM) Deployment [RFC9378] and Alternate Marking

-[I-D.ietf-ippm-alt-mark-deployment], the path delay between two
+Deployment Framework [I-D.ietf-ippm-alt-mark-deployment], the path

-also exposed in the transit nodes.
-In both modes the forwarding path
+where the metrics are also exposed in transit nodes.
+In both modes

-exposes performance metrics allowing to determine how much delay has
+the forwarding path exposes performance metrics allowing to determine

-been accumulated on which hop.
+how much delay has been accumulated on which hop.
+The proposal in

-This document defines four new IPFIX Information Elements (IEs),
+this document defines four new IPFIX Information Elements (IEs),

 following the postcard mode principles.
 Since these IPFIX IEs are